Education in Iraq: Overview

+With the overall increase of enrollment rates, there continues to be a large strain on the resources for education.
+UNICEF notes that without an increase on expenditures for education, the quality of education will continue to decrease.
+Early in the 2000s, the UNESCO International Bureau of Education found that the education system in Iraq had issues with standard-built school buildings, having enough teachers, implementing a standardised curricula, textbooks and technologies that are needed to help reach its educational goals.
+Teachers are important resources that are starting to become more and more strained with the rising number of students.
+Iraq Centre has a faster enrollment growth rate than teacher growth.
+Teachers begin to have to take in more and more students which can produce a bigger strain on the teacher and quality of education the children receive.
+Another large resource for education is libraries that can increase literacy and create a reading culture.
+However, this can only be improved through a restructuring of the education system.

 Current structure, status, and scale of education in Iraq

 It is generally agreed upon that before 1980, this Educational system in Iraq was one of the best in the region in addressing both access and equality.
 However, the situation began to deteriorate rapidly due to several wars and economic sanctions.
 According to UNESCO’s 2003 Situation Analysis of education in Iraq, the educational system in the Centre/South worsened despite the provision of basics through the Oil for Food Programme.
-Northern Iraq (Kurdistan) did not suffer as much due to rehabilitation and reconstruction programs organized through several UN agencies.
+Kurdistan (Kurdistan) did not suffer as much due to rehabilitation and reconstruction programs organized through several UN agencies.

-Since then, major problems have emerged that are hindering the system and include: lack of resources, the politicization of the educational system, uneven emigration and internal displacement of teachers and students, security threats, and corruption.
-Illiteracy is widespread in comparison with before, standing at 39% for the rural population.
-Almost 22% of the adult population in Iraq has never attended school, 46% attended only primary school and a mere 9% have secondary school as highest level completed.
+Since then, major problems have emerged that are hindering the system which includes a lack of resources, the politicization of the educational system, uneven emigration and internal displacement of teachers and students, security threats, and corruption.
+Illiteracy is widespread in comparison with before, standing at 39% of the rural population.
+Almost 22% of the adult population in Iraq has never attended school, 46% attended only primary school and a mere 9% have secondary school as the highest level completed.
 As far as gender equity, 47% of women in Iraq are either fully or partly illiterate, as women’s education suffers from differences across regions, and especially between the North and South.

-Since the 2003 invasion and the fall of the former regime [Saddam Hussein], Iraqis with the help of international agencies and foreign governments, have been attempting to create frameworks that would begin to address the issues at hand.
+Since the 2003 invasion and the fall of the former Saddam Hussein regime, Iraqis with the help of international agencies and foreign governments, have been attempting to create frameworks that would begin to address the issues at hand.